-Kevin D. Hoover, Professor of Philosophy and History and Philosophy of Science, Technology and Medicine
+Kevin D. Hoover, Professor of Economics and Professor of History and Philosophy of Science, Technology and Medicine

 - Contact Info: